Kinetic Molecular Theory

 The constantly moving gas molecules possess kinetic energy (enery of motion).
 The average kinetic energy depends on the temperature.
 The higher the temperature, the higher the kinetic energy and the faster the particles are moving.

 Collisions between gas particles or collisions with the walls of the container are elastic.
 That means the rapidly moving gas molecules collide with each other and the walls of the gas container without any loss of kinetic energy.
-The collision of gas molecules with the walls of the gas container results in pressure.

 Gas molecules occupy no volume.